chen15959/eng-practices/README.md

-# Google Engineering Practices Documentation
+# Google 工程实践 Documentation

-Google has many generalized engineering practices that cover all languages and all projects.
+Google has many 通用化的工程实践 that cover all languages and all projects.
 These documents represent our collective experience of various best practices that we have developed over time.
 It is possible that open source projects or other organizations would benefit from this knowledge, so we work to